 Isolate CBD on the other hand is when the CBD is separated from all other compounds that are present in the plant.
-To create this isolate, the CBD oil is subjected to further filter processing until there is a white crystalline, ordoless, and flavorless white powder, which is typically 99% pure CBD oil and will contain no THC.
+To create this isolate, the CBD oil is subjected to further filter processing until there is a white crystalline, odorless, and flavorless white powder, which is typically 99% pure CBD oil and will contain non-traceable tested THC.

 Additional plant benefits:

 These are phytonutrients, or plant molecules, that are found in many plants.